Sweeten up your scones with this easy recipe for Iced Raspberry Scones. They are ideal for a breakfast treat or Sunday brunch.

 - Line a cookie sheet with parchment paper.

-- In a separate bowl, whisk together, the cream, milk, vanilla and egg.
-Stir in the wet ingredients until combined.
-If the mixture seems too wet, mix in more flour and then turn out onto a lightly floured work surface to completely bring it together with your hands.
-Press the dough out into a rectangle about 10-x-14-inches.
+- In a separate bowl, whisk together, the cream and eggs.
+Stir the wet ingredients with the dry until combined.
+If it’s too sticky, add a little more flour.
+Scoop the mixture out onto a lightly floured surface and with floured hands, knead until smooth and free of cracks, about 25 to 30 times.
+Roll the dough out into a rectangle about 10-x-14-inches.

 - Brush the tops of the scones with milk.